johnzastrow/johnzastrow.github.io/_posts/2015-08-07-photo-contact-sheet-from-command-line.md

 montage -verbose -label '%f' -font Helvetica -pointsize 16 -background '#ffffff' -fill 'black' -tile 3x4 -define jpeg:size=400x400 -geometry 400x400 -auto-orient *.jpg contact-light.jpg
 ```

 Read the blog above and Imagemagick docs to explain the switches.
-I did change a few things in the blog’s example.
+I did change a few things in the blog's example.
 I bumped up the resolutions of the images, (and hence the contact sheet) a bit, made it black text on white, bigger font, and limited the images to 3×4 pics per page using the tile options.

 Since I used Cygwin on Windows I installed all the Imagemagick utils through the easy to use Cygwin installer, as well as Ghostscript and all the fonts I could find for it.